knpuniversity/blog/circle-ci-behat-screenshots.md

 ***

 ***TIP
-This blog post was updated to support the new CircleCI 2.0 because of CircleCI 1.0 will no longer be available after August 31, 2018.
+This blog post was updated to support CircleCI 2.0 because CircleCI 1.0 will no longer be available after August 31, 2018.
 ***